DOgaro/Linear-Regression/README.md

 # Linear-Regression
- Linear Rregression for a small dataset
+ Linear Regression for a small dataset